algolia/recommend/packages/react-recommendations/README.md

 </details>
 </blockquote>

-Render function to modify the default rendering.
+Render function to modify the complete rendering.

 The default implementation is: